toliaqat/xenon-wiki/Task-Service-Tutorial.md

 }
 ```

-If we wait a few more seconds, the task will also be removed:
+If we wait a few more seconds, the task will also be removed because it has expired:

 ```
 % curl -s 'http://localhost:8000/core/example-tasks?expand' | jq .